-How To Do Spider-Man Face Paint For Kids, So You Can Have The Cutest Web Slinger
+How To Do Spider-Man Face Paint For Kids, So They Can Sling Webs In Style

 Spider-Man is pretty much the costume of choice for little kids of all ages.
 After all, who doesn't love that onesie-wearing crime-fighter with spidey senses and powers?
 Having a kid wanting to be Spider-Man is a win in the parents' column, too — a long-sleeve and pants combination will keep your little one cozy while trick-or-treating, and you won't have to worry about changing them into pajamas after the post-candy coma hits.
 The only tricky part of a Spider-Man costume can be the face paint part, so knowing how to do Spider-Man face paint for kids is necessary for your kiddo to be the coolest Spidey on the block.

 Depending on how old your kid is, and how long they can sit still, there's a few options for Spider-Man face paint.
 For older, more patient kids (and parents), you could try a full Spider-Man face.
 For younger, less patient kids (and parents), a half Spider-Man (focusing on eyes and forehead) would suffice.
 And, for toddlers, or parents lacking basic paintbrush-wielding skill, a solitaire Spidey eye will have to do.

 Rest assured that any of these options will totally pull together your kiddo's Spiderman look, but the attention to detail and difficulty level is up to you.

 All of these looks start with the white, teardrop shapes around the eyes.
 Depending on the age and comfort level, decide whether you want to paint directly on their eyelids, or just start above their browline.
 Using a thicker brush will help you cover more area quicker, which really is key when working with young kids.
 Give the white area a quick outline with a thinner brush and black paint to really define that section.